bbatsov/projectile/doc/configuration.md

 ## Switching projects

+By default, projectile does not include the current project in the list when switching projects.
+If you want to include the current project, customize variable `projectile-current-project-on-switch`.

 When running `projectile-switch-project` (<kbd>s-p p</kbd>) Projectile invokes the command specified in `projectile-switch-project-action` (by default it is `projectile-find-file`).